ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   {{!VDAF}}.

 Aggregator:
-: An endpoint that receives input shares from Clients and validates and aggregates them with the help of the other Aggregators.
+: A server that receives input shares from Clients and validates and aggregates them with the help of the other Aggregators.

 Batch:
 : A set of reports (i.e., measurements) that are aggregated into an aggregate